InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/cluster-prep/basic/index.rst

 production-grade (versioned), Stack.

-From this point we assume you have a viable cluster, what follows are the steps required to deploy a stack to that cluster: -
+From this point we assume you have a viable cluster, what follows are the steps required to deploy a single Fragalysis Stack and associated Graph database to that cluster: -

 ..  toctree::
     :maxdepth: 1